ivanphlau/ivanlau.github.io/_teaching/2019 -spring-INFR08009.md

 Students do some preparation for the tutorials, usually working on some (non-assessed) problems.
 In the tutorials, the students present and discuss their ideas or/and receive feedback.

-The instructors of this course is
+The instructors of this course were
 [Kyriakos Kalorkoti](https://www.inf.ed.ac.uk/people/staff/Kyriakos_Kalorkoti.html) (for algorithms and data structures) and
 [Hiroshi Shimodaira](http://homepages.inf.ed.ac.uk/hshimoda/) (for machine learning).